-Now, if he IS attracted to you but he’s not good with women then I would just stay patient.
-Stay his friend.
-Remain close and sort of pretend nothing happened.
+Now, if he IS attracted to you but he’s NOT good with women then I would just stay patient.

 If he is attracted to you but he is generally really good with women then it’s more likely a friendship will all you will ever get.

 If he is NOT attracted to you AND he is good with women, the odds of something happening will drastically reduce and if that’s the case, it’s best for you to immediately start looking elsewhere.

 All that said, If you still want a chance with him…

 If your heart is set at something more than just a friendship with him.

 Refrain from telling him again you have feelings for him.
 (That is until you’re both a level of intimacy where it’s appropriate.)

 Here’s the truth about friendships, romance, and attraction which goes for both men and women…